Pukar (2000 film)

 Pukar (lit.
 'The Call') is a 2000 Indian Hindi-language action thriller film co-written and directed by Rajkumar Santoshi with cinematography by Ashok Mehta, Santosh Sivan, Baba Azmi and Chota K. Naidu.
-It stars Anil Kapoor, Madhuri Dixit, Namrata Shirodkar, Danny Denzongpa, Shivaji Satam and Om Puri.
-The score and soundtrack were composed by A. R. Rahman.
+It stars Anil Kapoor, Madhuri Dixit, Namrata Shirodkar, Danny Denzongpa, Kulbhushan Kharbanda, Shivaji Satam and Om Puri.
+The background score and soundtrack were composed by A. R. Rahman.

-Pukar was released on 5 February 2000, received positive reviews from critics, but was just an average grosser at the box office.
+Pukar was released on 4 February 2000, received mixed reviews from critics, and was a below average grosser at the box office.

 At the 48th National Film Awards, Pukar won 2 National Film Awards – the Nargis Dutt Award for Best Feature Film on National Integration and Best Actor (Kapoor).
 At the 46th Filmfare Awards, Pukar received 2 nominations – Best Actor (Kapoor) and Best Actress (Dixit).